 - Whether you are roasting in the oven, on the stove or the braai, you will need to stay close to your beans.

 Stove top or braai roasting

-The more you roast, the more queues you'll pick up.
-Visual queue - colour brown, audio queue - first and second crack, smell - nothing, then popcorn, then sweet caramel, then burning (even though your beans may not be at the over burnt phase. )
+The more you roast, the more cues you'll pick up.
+Visual cue - colour brown, audio queue - first and second crack, smell - nothing, then popcorn, then sweet caramel, then burning (even though your beans may not be at the over burnt phase. )